A decision-theoretic approach for segmental classification: Motivation

-For example, in many situations it is rare for errors to be completely intolerable, rather there are acceptable tolerance levels for error.
+These two commonly used loss functions correspond to quite opposite extremes and neither scenario seems appropriate in segmental classification problems.
+For example, in many situations it is unusual for classification errors to be completely intolerable, instead there are acceptable tolerance levels for error.
 Under these circumstances it would not be appropriate to use the global loss function in which the same penalty is incurred irrespective of how many errors are made in the prediction.
-Furthermore, if we are interested in the segmental classification of linear sequences and we expect dependencies between states at different locations, it does not seem appropriate to use a marginal loss function that considers classification error at each location independently of the others; see for example \figref{fig:example_decisions} (c-e).
+Moreover, there is no flexibility with the global loss and the user cannot explore other predictions with fewer or greater number of transitions.
+Furthermore, if we are interested in segmental classification and we expect dependencies between states at different locations, it does not seem appropriate to use a marginal loss function that considers classification error at each location independently of the others.

 Nonetheless, the appeal of these loss functions is that the computation of the state sequence with minimum expected loss is often analytically tractable or simple to approximate with commonly used statistical models.
-With Hidden Markov Models, the Viterbi algorithm allows the most probable sequence sequence to be found whilst the forward-backward algorithm allows the marginal probabilities $\pi(x_i) = \sum_{x_{-i}} \pi( x )$ to be calculated in a time which is linear in the length of the data sequence.
+For example, in Hidden Markov models, the Viterbi algorithm allows the most probable sequence to be enumerated exactly while the forward--backward algorithm allows the marginal probabilities $\pi(x_i) = \sum_{x_{-i}} \pi( x )$ with computational time complexity that is linear in the length of the data sequence [\citet{Rabiner89}].